rancher/terraform-provider-rancher2/docs/resources/cluster_template.md

 }
 ```

 Creating Rancher v2 RKE cluster template with upgrade strategy.
-For Rancher v2.4.x or above.
+For Rancher v2.4.x and above.

 ```hcl
 # Create a new rancher2 Cluster Template